 Once again, use the transparency tool to hide these shapes.
 This time, you must keep the top area of all shapes and hide the bottom.
 Snake drawings are nicer now, but we can add a last modification to make it more enjoyable.

 Select the outlines and change the color from black to green (dark green).
 Repeat the same process with the tongue using a dark red color.
 That's it!
 Your illustration is now finished.
-I hope you had fun creating this character and don't hesitate to try more tutorial from the same series. :)
+I hope you had fun creating this character and don't hesitate to try more tutorial from the same series below. :)